imronuke/ADPRES/README.md

 ## How to compile

 You need a fortran compiler to compile the ADPRES code.
-Any fortran fortran compiler should work (I use gfortran).
+Any fortran fortran compiler should work (I used gfortran both in Cygwin and Ubuntu).
 First, you need to clone or download this repository to your computer, then to compile using gfortran (in an Unix based OS), type this command in the [src](https://github.com/imronuke/ADPRES/tree/master/src) folder

 ```